reinierdevalk/abtab/README.md

 Instead, `abtab` has a built-in check that selects the `getopt` version based on the operating system that is detected -- ensuring that on macOS, the default BSD `getopt` is bypassed in favour of GNU `getopt`.

 #### Windows
-Finally, to ensure that GNU `getopt` is available in the CLI, confirm that the installation path is on the system `PATH` by running
+To ensure that GNU `getopt` is available in the CLI, confirm that the installation path is on the system `PATH` by running

     $ echo $PATH